obrien-k/dev-docs/samples/apps/checkout-sdk-embedded/create-react/README.md

-# Checkout SDK Embedded Checkout - webpack
+# Checkout SDK Embedded Checkout - create react app

 This README covers the steps to get the [embedded checkout](https://github.com/bigcommerce/checkout-sdk-js/blob/3a8220bdc3e81f9630954fd88420aded5b9daca3/docs/README.md#embedcheckout) running in an [React](https://reactjs.org/) app with [webpack](https://webpack.js.org/) locally.
 To read more about using Embedded Checkout see [Add article link here]